Anna and the Owl

 at the head of the forbidding canyon

-remind her each time she comes
+remind anna each time she comes

 that the owl a day’s hike in